 free school meals / pupil premium

-Who is entitled to free school meals?
-Your child may be able to get free school meals if you get any of the following:
+Your child may be entitled to free school meals if you receive any of the following:

 - Income Support

 - Income-related Employment and Support Allowance